Skylark95/derekcochran-dev/content/posts/alexa-skill-demo-2.md

-description = "Alexa Skill Demo for Normal Community High School State Farm STEM Program" tags = ["Java", "Lambda", "AWS"] categories = ["STEM", "Alexa"] series = ["alexa-skill-demo"]
+description = "Alexa Skill Demo for Normal Community High School State Farm STEM Program" tags = ["Java", "Lambda", "AWS"] categories = ["STEM", "Alexa"] series = ["Alexa Skill Demo"]
 +++

-# Alexa Skill Demo
+This is part of a the Alexa Skill Demo series for Normal Community High School State Farm STEM Program.

-To view the steps from last session click [here](https://github.com/Skylark95/alexa-skill-demo/blob/2022-03-18/README.md)
+To view the steps from last session click [here]({{< relref "alexa-skill-demo.md" >}}).

 ## Add an Alexa Skills Kit trigger
 1. Log in to the AWS Management Console and navigate to AWS Lambda\